Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Discussion

-\paragraph{Acknowledgements.} We would like to thank Roman Berens, Austin Joyce, Don Marolf, Daniel McLoughlin, Riccardo Penco, Malcolm Perry, Massimiliano Maria Riva, Mar\'ia Rodr\'iguez, Nikola Savi\'c, John Staunton, and Filippo Vernizzi for useful discussions.
-OCS is supported by a PhD Joint Program of the International Research Center for Fundamental Scientific Discovery (IRC Discovery).
+\paragraph{Acknowledgements.} We would like to thank Roman Berens, Austin Joyce, Don Marolf, Daniel McLoughlin, Riccardo Penco, Malcolm Perry, Massimiliano Maria Riva, Mar\'ia Rodr\'iguez, Nikola Savi\'c, John Staunton, and Filippo Vernizzi for useful discussions. {We are thankful to Nikola Savi\'c and Filippo Vernizzi for pointing out a correction in section~\ref{sec:EFT}.} OCS is supported by a PhD Joint Program of the International Research Center for Fundamental Scientific Discovery (IRC Discovery).
 LH acknowledges support from the DOE DE-SC011941 and a Simons Fellowship in Theoretical Physics.
-LS was supported by the Programme National GRAM of CNRS/INSU with INP and IN2P3 co-funded by CNES.
+The research of LS has been funded, in part, by the French National Research Agency (ANR) under project ANR-24-CE31-1097-01, and by the Programme National GRAM of CNRS/INSU with INP and IN2P3 co-funded by CNES.
 ARS's research was partially supported by funds from the Natural Sciences and Engineering Research Council (NSERC) of Canada.
 Research at the Perimeter Institute is supported in part by the Government of Canada through NSERC and by the Province of Ontario through MRI.
 LH and SW are grateful to the Universit\'e Paris Cit\'e and the Astroparticule et Cosmologie (APC) laboratory for hospitality and support during a research visit.